-The #237 - Gladstone/Antioch Metroflex \ provides weekday demand-responsive service from 8:00 a.m. to 3:30 p.m.
-The zone boundaries are 72nd Street on the north; Antioch/N. Prospect, Bales, Brighton, and Bennington on the east; Parvin, Chouteau, Vivion, and Englewood Road on the south; Chouteau, N. Troost and N. Broadway on the west.
+The #299 - Gladstone-Antioch Flex \ (formerly 237) provides weekday demand responsive service from 8:00 AM to 3:30 PM.
+The zone boundaries include 72nd Street on the north; NE Antioch, Bales, Brighton, Bennington, and Newton on the east; Parvin, Chouteau, Vivion, and Englewood Road on the south; Chouteau, N. Troost and N. Broadway on the west.
+Effective July 3, 2017, the flex zone expands to include the area north of 72nd Street to the city boundary (approximately 77th St.), and between N. Troost and N. Hwy.
+M-1.
+The actual trips will be monitored during the 2017-2018 service period, and the cost numbers shall be adjusted accordingly for the next contract year.